MicrosoftDocs/common-data-model-and-service/common-data-model/cdm-manifest.md

 the Manifest will list entities with schema documents, known relationships and sub-manifests but will not give partition data file locations for the entities.

-One file folder may contain many manifest files.
+A folder might contain many manifest files.
 Each of them may be presenting an alternate view or organization of the entities.
 These views could be used to hide, simplify, or focus the entities of a solution for different personas or to show different business perspectives.
 By convention, when there are multiple